I’M ALL TRIED UP

 • Hurtful: malicious gossip, stirring up trouble, stealing, mean pranks

-• Rebellious: indirectly challenging or open defiance
+• Rebellious: indirectly challenging or openly defiant

 (Questions to ask oneself re. symptoms)

 c.
-Explosive rage/ anger Type
+EXPLOSIVE rage/ anger Type

 This is a behavior disorder expressed by unplanned explosive outbursts, with verbal &/or physical abuse, such as impulsive screaming.
 The person’s reactions are triggered by relatively unimportant events, out of proportion to the actual situation

-— Some become anger junkies, who get off on the adrenaline rush of an emotional explosion, which gets reinforced if the barrage lets them to get their way, at least in the short-term
+— Some become anger junkies, who get off on the adrenaline rush of an emotional explosion, which gets reinforced if the barrage lets them get their way, at least in the short-term

 • Exploders ignore their hurt & anger for a long time, like a dormant volcano.
 When they finally erupt, the rage gets projected onto innocent victims (children, animals, the iPhone….) who didn’t cause the original pain – like hot lava, covering everything in sight.
-It takes a lot to push them over the edge, but when that line is crossed, the earth shakes & people run for cover.
+It takes a lot to push them over the edge, but when that line is crossed, the earth shakes & everyone runs for cover.